 - Wall-mounted dispensers are excellent for conserving counter space and achieving a streamlined, minimalist aesthetic.
 They are ideal for areas prone to clutter or where a permanent, unobtrusive fixture is desired.

 - Countertop or freestanding dispensers offer unparalleled flexibility in placement and design, allowing you to move them as needed and choose from a vast range of decorative styles.
 They can be a focal point or blend subtly with your decor.
+Consider your interior design style—modern, traditional, minimalist, or eclectic—and select a dispenser that enhances it.

 Refill Systems and Capacity: Convenience and Sustainability